avgustinmm/am24j/README.md

 Injector is a simple implementation of Dependency Injector following concepts of JSR-330.
 Nevertheless its simplicity it provides powerful pluggable framework that allows to be highly customized.<br/>
 #### Pluggins
 The main plugggable entities are resolvers and interceptors.
-* Resolvers may contribute for resolving objects
+* _am24j.inject.spi.Resolver_ - may contribute for resolving objects
-* Interceptors are notified for already resolved objects and have chance to transform them.
+* _am24j.inject.spi.Interceptor_ - are notified for already resolved objects and have chance to transform them.
 They may, for instance, collect _java.lang.AutoCloseable_ objects and close them on application end.
 #### Annotations
 Injector specifies some annotations that annotated some concepts:
 * _am24j.inject.annotation.ImplementedBy_ - defines implementation of an interfaces